-We know that tea, whether black, green or tisane, contain ingredients that promote good health.
+We know that tea, whether black, green, or tisane, contains ingredients that promote good health.
 We also know that good health is impossible without good sleep.
 Let's take a look at some ingredients that promote good sleep.
 You can get many of these ingredients in tea which makes them easily accessible.
-They're available at Hackberry Tea for your convenience.
-Try several in our sample packs to determine which one you love.
+And they're available at Hackberry Tea for your convenience!

 Some sleep studies show that lavender aromatherapy may help with insomnia.
 Infusing it in your tea may help calm and soothe you for bedtime.